 - It's not known how nicotinamide riboside – the key ingredient in Celltrient Energy – interacts with medications

-- Ask your doctor if you have hemochromotosis (iron overload disease).
-Celltrient Energy has a good amount of vitamin C which can raise iron levels especially if combined with other vitamin C containing supplements.
+- Ask your doctor if you have hemochromatosis (iron overload disease).
+Celltrient Energy has a good amount of vitamin C which can raise iron levels, especially if combined with other vitamin C-containing supplements.

 Where Does Nestlé Get NR From?